sesgoe/db-introspector-gadget/README.md

 This is a simple tool that can introspect MySQL or Postgres databases and generate a python file that contains `TypedDict` definitions for the tables and columns in the provided database schema.

 > [!IMPORTANT]
-> Python `TypedDict`s require a minimum Python of `3.8` for the syntax mentioned below, or Python `3.6` for backwards-compatible syntax.
+> This tool generates Python source code that requires Python >= 3.10 by default.
-> If your Python version is >= `3.6` and < `3.8` then you will need to pass the `--backwards-compat-forced` or `-b` flag
+> You can use the `--minimum-python-version` (`-p`) flag to change this to `3.6`, `3.8`, or `3.10`.

-The intention is to help make it easier to write type-safe python code that interacts with databases.
+The intention of this tool is to help make it easier to write type-safe python code that interacts with databases.

 If you have some example python code that looks like this: